Shiwansh2601/Leetcode-DSA-Problems/README.md

 ```

-DSA-Problems/
+Leetcode-DSA-Problems/
 │
-├── Arrays/
-├── Strings/
+├── 0001-two-sum.java
-├── Trees/
+├── 0002-add-two-numbers.java
-├── DynamicProgramming/
+├── 0003-longest-substring-without-repeating-characters.java
 ├── ...
 └── README.md

 ```

-Each file is named after the problem and includes a link to the original LeetCode question.
+> All solutions are stored in the root directory, named according to the **LeetCode problem ID and title**.

 ---

 ## 🔄 Update Frequency

-I regularly update this repository whenever I solve and submit problems on [LeetCode](https://leetcode.com/).
+This repository is updated automatically every time I submit a solution on [LeetCode](https://leetcode.com/).

 ---